-Andy Pope (pictured to the right) works in London, UK, developing in-house reporting systems.
+Andy Pope works in London, UK, developing in-house reporting systems.
 He uses VBA to automate Excel and PowerPoint.
 In his spare time, he frequents various Excel forums and maintains his own website on Excel charting.
 His contributions to the Excel community have resulted in him being awarded as Microsoft Excel MVP since 2004.

 In this discussion, Andy discusses the Chart Pattern Fills add-in for Excel 2007.

-Geetesh: Tell us more about your Chart Pattern Fills add-in for Excel 2007, and what motivated you to create this add-in.
+Geetesh: Andy, tell us more about your Chart Pattern Fills add-in for Excel 2007, and what motivated you to create this add-in?

 It’s a totally free add in and available on my site.